louisklein/RIBR/README.md

 This repository contains custom jsPsych plugins developed for conducting Retrieval-Induced Forgetting (RIF) and Retrieval-Induced Belief Revision (RIBR) experiments.
 The toolkit has been used across 7 experiments investigating how selective retrieval practice influences memory and belief systems.

-Developed across 7 experiments investigating how selective memory retrieval influences both forgetting and belief change.
-The core innovation is a single plugin that can measure memory interference (RIF) or belief revision (RIBR) depending on configuration.
+**Co-developed with Becky Gilbert**, the core innovation is a single plugin that can measure memory interference (RIF) or belief revision (RIBR) depending on configuration.

-## Cued Recall Plugin

-**Co-developed with Becky Gilbert**, this plugin represents a major advancement over standard jsPsych recall plugins, enabling sophisticated retrieval practice experiments with advanced validation and feedback systems.

 ### Built-in Error Detection